Published 27 January 2026 · Last updated 16 May 2026

 - Audit evidence capture process agreed

-4) Runtime behavior controls
+4) Runtime behaviour controls

 - Explicit “do not do” policy list (no guessing, no sensitive advice, etc.)